marcielynne/survey-request-form/README.md

 # Survey Request Form
+This application is hosted via GitHub pages at [Survey Request Form](https://marcielynne.github.io/survey-request-form-hosted/#/).
+HashRouter was used in the hosted version for compatibility with GitHub pages. <br>

-This application completes the JavaScript/React course requirements through [Code Louisville](https://codelouisville.org/) for 2019.
+The Survey Request Form application completes the JavaScript/React course requirements through [Code Louisville](https://codelouisville.org/) for 2019.
 I used the same concept from my front-end web development project I completed in 2018 but changed the code to meet the JavaScript/React requirements in the following ways:
 - [x] The project is responsive to different devices and/or browser sizes and screen resolutions <br>
 - [x] The project was created using `create-react-app` and implements the React framework <br>
 - [x] The project contains 4 navigable routes using React Router <br>